 The second basemap we are adding in this update is the Transit basemap.
 This basemap prioritizes primary and secondary road routes, airports, and rail networks.
 This is extremely useful for logistics organizations or any business that relies on transportation for their business activities.
 Using this map will help you see where your data is plotted in relation to major transport routes with a quick glance.

 3. Salesforce.com Beta

 We are delighted to announce the first phase of our Salesforce.com beta program is officially underway for users on selected subscriptions (Analyst, Team Plus, and Enterprise licenses).
 This will give you early access to our new tool which allows the seamless synchronization of data between Salesforce.com CRM and eSpatial, allowing you to schedule and automatically load data into eSpatial directly from Salesforce.com.
-If you would like to be a part of the beta program, please visit this page and fill out the contact form.

 4. Other Updates